Contact us: +254 725 34 39 32 info@fwafrica.net

 However, despite these opportunities, the gap in financing for start-ups and established businesses to cater for the rising demand for agricultural produce and processed and packaged foods, is increasing by the day – be it funding from individuals, families, financial service providers, private equity, venture capital, grants or angel investors.

-At the Africa Future Food Summit, you will discover the initiatives and programs that shall help provide Africa’s food and agriculture sector value chain actors with access new sources of financing and the investments that will ensure that entrepreneurs in Africa can grow, store, process, pack and distribute food products to feed its rapidly growing and urbanising population.
+At the Africa Future Food Summit, you will discover the initiatives and programs that shall help provide Africa’s food and agriculture sector value chain actors with opportunities to access new sources of financing and the investments that will ensure that entrepreneurs in Africa can grow, store, process, pack and distribute food products to feed its rapidly growing and urbanising population.

 Sponsorship opportunity available